root-project/root/roofit/doc/developers/roofit_ad.md

 - `addResult()` It may include a function call, an expression, or something more complicated.
-For a specific class, it will add whatever is represented on the right hand side to the result of that class, which can then be propagated in the rest of the compute graph.
+For a specific class, it will add whatever is represented on the right-hand side to the result of that class, which can then be propagated in the rest of the compute graph.

 \note For each `translate()` function, it is important to call `addResult()` since this is what enables the squashing to happen.